drim-dev/drim-brain/networking/tcp-ip/tcp/protocol-operation/README.md

 ![TCP Slow Start](_images/tcp-slow-start.png)

+## Notes

-<mark>Establishing new TCP connection is expensive due to the 3-way handshake and the slow start</mark>
+<mark>Establishing new TCP connection is expensive due to the 3-way handshake and the slow start.</mark>

 ## Links